Lululemon The Reversible Mat Review

 Traction Dry and Wet

-This mat had some of the best traction of any of the mats that we tested for this review; this was surprising to us since the upper is smooth.
-Other smooth mats, like the Prana Revolution, were harder to stick to, particularly when wet.
-The traction on this mat increased when wet, and we had no trouble maintaining Downward Facing Dog even after we dumped a cup of water on top of it.
-This mat has a thin polyurethane layer on top of the rubber, which is supposed to "wick away sweat and absorb moisture."
-This is both a good and a bad thing.
+Do you like to practice in a humid rainforest?
+How about a heated studio?
+You're in luck because this mat offers excellent traction when both wet and dry.
+Even though it comes complete with a smooth upper finish, that would have most of us slipping around at the first sign of sweat, it still sticks.
+And it sticks well.
+In fact, the traction on this mat increased when wet, and we had no trouble maintaining Downward Facing Dog even after we dumped a cup of water on top of it.
+It features a thin polyurethane layer that sits on top of the rubber construction, which "wicks away sweat, and absorbs moisture."
+In our experience, this is both a good and a bad thing.
 When practicing in a heated room, having your sweat disappear is an advantage and can prevent you from slipping; the downside is that now all of your sweat is in and on the mat.
 Apparently, there is an antimicrobial additive in this mat to prevent bacteria from taking up residence and thriving; we didn't notice if this mat was any less smelly than others sweat/bacteria wise.
+Our experience earns it additional performance points when it comes to wet or sweaty conditions.

 Comfort and Stability

-This mat received high marks for comfort.
+If you're practicing for hours on end and/or prefer a mat that boasts comfort, this one nails it.
 The 5mm thickness cushions all protruding bones but without feeling squishy underfoot, which is helpful for standing poses that require you to balance on one leg.
 The mat itself is so heavy and dense that it stays where you put it, and no amount of jumping through to sitting moved it.
-This mat is available in a 3mm thickness, but we liked the support and comfort provided by the thicker version.
+It is available in a 3mm thickness, but we like the support and comfort offered by the thickest version.